aishwaryapothula/SimpleTweet/README.md

 - [ ] User can open the twitter app offline and see last loaded tweets
 - [x] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.

+The following **additional** features are implemented:

+- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough